 IntelliMix Room requires other software and hardware to work in your room.
 You'll need the following:

-After purchasing, you'll receive an email with instructions for creating a software.shure.com account, where you can download the software and find your license ID.
+After purchasing, you'll receive an email with instructions for creating a software.shure.com account, where you can find your license ID.
 The license ID activates all purchased installations.

-Before purchasing, you can try out a 16-channel version of IntelliMix Room.
-The software runs exactly like a purchased version during the trial.
+Before purchasing, try out a 90-day trial of IntelliMix Room.
+The software runs exactly like a purchased version during the trial period.
+You don't need an internet connection to start the trial.

 These are the recommended Windows settings for conference room audio processing: